ukify - Man Page

 This creates a signed PE binary that contains the additional kernel command line parameter "debug" with SBAT metadata referring to the owner of the addon.

-First, let's create an config file that specifies what signatures shall be made:
+First, let's create a configuration file that specifies what signatures shall be made:

 # cat >/etc/kernel/uki.conf <<EOF